 - Rurouni Kenshin, set in the early Meiji period.

-- Sakura Gari is set in the Taishou Era.
+- Sakura Gari, set in the Taishou Era, more exactly in 1920.

 - The Life and Times of Scrooge McDuck, by Don Rosa, sets its main character in various decades from the 1870s to the 1940s, featuring such characters as Murdo Mac Kenzie, Wyatt Earp, and Theodore Roosevelt.

 - Maus by Art Spiegelman is more like non-fiction.
 It documents the experiences of Vladek Spiegelman, the author's father, during The Holocaust.